-Sammo Hung and Karl Maka (less known to western audiences, but a famous comedian in Hong Kong, and completing a trilogy of films with Sammo here) star in this bizarre buddy-cop comedy, that is surprisingly funny and a hell of a lot of fun.
+Sammo Hung and Karl Maka (less known to western audiences but a famous comedian in Hong Kong, and completing a trilogy of films with Sammo here) star in this bizarre buddy-cop comedy, that is surprisingly funny and a hell of a lot of fun.

-They play two bungling detectives, who constantly bicker and excessively beat up criminals, who try to take down a drug dealer (played by legendary Shaw Brothers player Lau Kar-wing, who also directs here) who is brought to their attention when they get intelligence that a lady boy is being used to make a drug drop.
-Of course, they fail to apprehend the suspect and get accused of groping a woman who works for the drug kingpin instead.
+They play two bungling detectives who constantly bicker and excessively beat up criminals, who try to take down a drug dealer (played by legendary Shaw Brothers player Lau Kar-wing, who also directs here) who is brought to their attention when they get intelligence that a lady boy is being used to make a drug drop.
+Of course they fail to apprehend the suspect and get accused of groping a woman who works for the drug kingpin instead.
 As you would expect the film is full of great action, luckily it is also plentiful.
 Sammo starts by beating up a bunch of bank robbers, then moves onto the drug dealer’s thugs and even takes on some ladyboy killers from Thailand, yes, it’s that sort of film!
 Strangely Sammo is doing his Bruce Lee shtick here, complete with howls and nose thumbing, last seen in 1978’s Enter the Fat Dragon (a strange film where Sammo plays a Bruce Lee enthusiast, which features a Chinese stunt man blacked up!)
 There is no reason given for this style of fighting but with Sammo utilising Nunchaku brilliantly in the film’s conclusion, why question it?

-After the experience, of the mainly painful Lucky Stars series, which contains extended silliness for most of there runtimes, it is a breath of fresh air that the exchanges between Sammo and Karl (called Fatty Dragon and Baldy respectively, naturally) are entertaining, the two leads have chemistry and there is a charm to their relationship, so often lacking in films of this era.
+After the experience of the mainly painful Lucky Stars series, which contain extended silliness for most of the runtimes, it is a breath of fresh air that the exchanges between Sammo and Karl (called Fatty Dragon and Baldy respectively, naturally) are entertaining, the two leads have chemistry and there is a charm to their relationship, so often lacking in films of this era.
 Yes, the middle section of the film where they go on holiday to Singapore, after Fatty ruins the Police Deputy Commissioner's wedding (even though that scene is hilarious), is an odd departure and we could have done without Sammo dancing.
 This does become a plot point however, when Fatty and Baldy meet two young girls, who they want to retire with in Singapore once they crack the case.

 Despite the protagonist’s constant bickering wearing a little thin towards the end, this is a very entertaining, rare film, with bone crunching abundant action, which Karl also gets involved in.
 Skinny Tiger, Fatty Dragon contains some genuinely funny, politically incorrect moments that you wouldn’t get away with in modern filmmaking.
 Hong Kong Legends released it on DVD, but it is currently only available through eBay, or on import site Yes Asia.
 If you are a Sammo fan, this contains all his finest elements with the idiocy tap turned down.